CloudNimble/TypeLitePlus/readme.md

 ## Installation

 TypeLite Plus comes has 3 NuGet packages.
 In most cases, you'll just add the `TypeLitePlus` metapackage to your project.
 That package references the following packages:
-- `TypeLite.Core`: the core library that contains all of the generator logic and attributes.
+- `TypeLitePlus.Core`: the core library that contains all of the generator logic and attributes.
-- `TypeLite.T4Templates`: contains the Example T4 template and the Manager.ttinclude file.
+- `TypeLitePlus.T4Templates`: contains the Example T4 template and the Manager.ttinclude file.

 ## Upgrading from TypeLITE